 X-Men Apocalypse was the big finale of the X-Men movie saga.
 I’m not counting Logan as that doesn’t really involve many of the other X-Men.
 This movie is it.
 As a result, the expectations were quite high.
 The previous movie, X-Men : Day’s of Future Past, which was phenomenal.
 So it was a very tough act to follow.
 Looks like we are not done, one more film to the X-Men series featuring the Dark Phoenix is next.
-But right now – X-Men Apocalypse Explained.
+But here’s the plot and ending of the X-Men Apocalypse explained; spoilers ahead.

 How did X-Men Apocalypse fair?
 Well it is an average film.
 It’s definitely not the big bang ending that everyone was looking forward to.
 Is it a bad film and should be avoided altogether?
 Heck no, not at all.
 Do watch it and make your own opinion on which X-Men film was your most favourite.

 The film is about Apocalypse (played by Oscar Isaac) who is the first mutant.
 Over generations Apocalypse has been getting his conscience transferred from one body to another to continue living on and on.
 Everytime he moves into another body he acquires the powers of that body.
 Over generations Apocalypse has picked up a variety of powers and is super powerful, way more powerful than the other mutants we have known and loved.